A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Implementation Details

 \subsection{License and Terms}

-We understand and respect the licenses used in our experiments, including the Apache-2.0 license for Pythia models \footnote{https://github.com/EleutherAI/pythia} and the Llama3 community license \footnote{https://llama.meta.com/llama3/license/}.
+We understand and respect the licenses used in our experiments, including the Apache-2.0 license for Qwen2 models and Gemma2 models, as well as the Llama3 community license for Llama3 models \footnote{https://llama.meta.com/llama3/license/}.
 We confirm that our use of existing artifacts was consistent with their intended use.